LAU-TECH/CONSTITUTION/README.md

 2. All funds shall be held in the name of the Treasurer, Chairman for and on behalf of the Club.

 3. The name of the Club shall be designated for Bank account purposes.
-All cheques and withdrawals of funds, on behalf of the Club, shall be signed by the Treasurer, Chairperson and the vice-Chairperson.
+All cheques and withdrawals of funds, on behalf of the Club, shall be signed by the Treasurer, Chairperson and vice-Chairperson.

-4. Proper books or accounts shall be maintained up to date at all times.
+4. Proper books of accounts shall be maintained up to date at all times.

 ## ***ARTICLE VII: AFFILIATIONS***